Florida

 Florida State Director for Right On Crime

 Cochran's policy and legislation experience came through a unique path, first serving as a Deputy Sheriff in the Florida panhandle and a Reservist in the United States Army Reserve.
 Cochran had his initial experience with legislation and policy as a two-year fellowship Wounded Warrior Fellow through the United States House of Representatives.
 This allowed him to spend time helping active-duty military and veterans.
 He then served as the Deputy Legislative Affairs Director for the Florida Department of Veterans Affairs.
 Before coming to Right on Crime, Cochran was Government Relations Manager for the Florida Court Clerks and Comptrollers.
-Outside of his role, Cochran continues to serve as a Reserve Deputy Sheriff in Florida.

 See full profile